Deploy a security partner provider

-Branch or VNet Internet traffic via third-party service
+Branch or virtual network Internet traffic via third-party service

-Next, you can check if VNet virtual machines or the branch site can access the Internet and validate that the traffic is flowing to the third-party service.
+Next, you can check if virtual network virtual machines or the branch site can access the Internet and validate that the traffic is flowing to the third-party service.

-After finishing the route setting steps, the VNet virtual machines as well as the branch sites are sent a 0/0 to the third-party service route.
+After you finish the route setting steps, the virtual network virtual machines and the branch sites are sent a 0/0 to the third-party service route.
 You can't RDP or SSH into these virtual machines.
-To sign in, you can deploy the Azure Bastion service in a peered VNet.
+To sign in, you can deploy the Azure Bastion service in a peered virtual network.